FAQ about window tinting

 Window film is basically a self-adhesive polyester film that is applied to the interior surface of glass.
 It’s used as a “retrofit” for existing glass on automobiles, homes and commercial buildings in order to upgrade solar control and safety.

 Solar radiation from the sun is divided into 3 components; visible light we can see, and infrared and ultraviolet rays which we can only feel.
 As solar radiation strikes a piece of glass, window film acts as a “sunscreen” to block harmful UV rays as well as regulates the levels of heat and light passing through the glass.
-The amount of heat and light rejected is all dependant on the type of window film selected.
+The amount of heat and light rejected is all dependent on the type of window film selected.

 There are basically two types of window film – non-reflective or dyed films that primarily absorb solar energy, and reflective or metalized films that absorb as well as reflect solar energy.